 Candidates normally appoint an agent to act on their behalf.
 Election agents receive all correspondence and notices from the Council, are entitled to attend the issue/opening of postal votes, polling stations and the counting of votes.
 Agents must make an expenses return to the local authority within the specified period.

-Counting agents attend the counting of votes to oversee the counting process.
+As well as election agents, political groups will often appoint counting agents who attend the counting of votes to oversee the counting process.

-It is not necessary to appoint an agent; candidates may act as their own agent.
+It is not necessary to appoint an election agent; candidates may act as their own agent.

 Details of expenses must be submitted to the Authority within 35 days after the election.

-In addition, Special Responsibility Allowances are paid for councillors with significant additional responsibilities, such as chairmanships.
+In addition, Special Responsibility Allowances are paid to councillor's with significant additional responsibilities, such as chairmanships.